 Before I saw the Ceratina nesting in my old dead raspberry canes, I was going to move my raspberry plant to another part of the property (instead of sitting at the top of my driveway).
 However, after seeing the bush was currently occupied, I didn’t want to move it and risk the Carpenter Bees not being able to find their homes.
 I decided to wait until winter when the bees would be hibernating to move the bush.
 Well, truthfully, I had planned to move the bush at night when all the bees were home to make sure they didn’t lose it, but, well, somehow I never seemed to remember (ah-hem, ok, * feel like it *) after dinner.
 And then winter came, and I don’t like the cold… Anyway, I moved the bush to its permanent place first thing this spring, before the bees started waking up.

-They bees seem to be totally fine with the bush’s new location this year and I’ve seen them a number of times zipping about.
+The bees seem to be totally fine with the bush’s new location this year and I’ve seen them a number of times zipping about.
 Or pollinating the raspberry flowers that are connected to their home.
 Or hiding in their little stick houses.
 They do seem to be a bit bashful.
 Every time I check their nests to see if they are home, they have their butts towards me!
-I’ll keep trying to get a better photo of them, but for now we’ll have to do with butts and sticks photos lol.

 So.
 Next time you’re thinking about cleaning up your garden, or the messier lawn or wood edges, think about the bees.
 Procrastinate.
 Bee a bit lazy.
 It might just save a bunch of bee homes 🐝😄🐝

 Interested in more about the Small Carpenter Bee?
 Check out some of the really cool research done in the Rehan Lab!

 Other resources to learn more:

 We’re still trying to figure out how to add comment boxes to the blog, so in the meantime, send me an email!